 cybersecurity analyst at

-and growth in that phenomenon, primarily driven by the pandemic
+acceleration and growth in that phenomenon, primarily driven by the

 pandemic and the security measures that emerged as necessary,

 particularly remote work.
-It is true that hosting a business in the cloud offers significant benefits
+It’s true that hosting a business in the cloud

-in terms of cost, speed, scalability,
+offers significant benefits in terms of cost, speed, scalability,

 maintenance, among others.
-Nevertheless, there are often issues concerning the security
+Nevertheless, there are often issues

-known as the security shared responsibility model (SRM).
+the security shared responsibility model (SRM).
 Let’s see what’s

 In research published in 2020, Oracle and KPMG surveyed cloud service subscribers' understanding of SRM.
 Almost all of their respondents revealed high levels of familiarity with the term SRM.
 However, only 8% of them said they entirely understand the SRM for every kind of cloud service.
 The confusion arising from this variable distribution of responsibilities in security matters has led many organizations to overlook several of their obligations inside the cloud or fail to fulfill them adequately.
 One of the most prevalent implications of such confusion is the misconfiguration vulnerability (which may also be related to a lack of training).